 Taekwondo (also known as Tae Kwon Do) is a self-defense discipline that originated in Korea at least 2,000 years ago.
+Some people even call this martial art Korean Karate.
 The word Taekwondo describes this martial art: Tae (foot), Kwon (fist or hand), Do (art or way or discipline).

 For us, Taekwondo is a discipline, a sport, and a way of life.
 Consistent, long-term training of body and mind enhances our spirits and lives.
 No two journeys are identical, but as we move along our paths as martial artists, we develop the indomitable spirit needed to stand in the face of adversity and overcome any obstacle in our way.